Isoniazid

 Isoniazid, also known as isonicotinic acid hydrazide (INH), is an antibiotic used for the treatment of tuberculosis.
-For active tuberculosis it is often used together with rifampicin, pyrazinamide, and either streptomycin or ethambutol.
-For latent tuberculosis it is often used by itself.
+For active tuberculosis, it is often used together with rifampicin, pyrazinamide, and either streptomycin or ethambutol.
 It may also be used for atypical types of mycobacteria, such as M. avium, M. kansasii, and M. xenopi.
-It is usually taken by mouth but may be used by injection into muscle.
+It is usually taken by mouth, but may be used by injection into muscle.

-Common side effects include increased blood levels of liver enzymes and numbness in the hands and feet.
-Serious side effects may include liver inflammation and acute liver failure.
-It is unclear if use during pregnancy is safe for the baby.
-Use during breastfeeding is likely safe.
-Pyridoxine may be given to reduce the risk of side effects.
-Isoniazid works in part by disrupting the formation of the bacteria's cell wall which results in cell death.
+Isoniazid is a prodrug that, when activated by catalase-peroxidase KatG, generates adducts and radicals that inhibits the formation of the mycobacterial cell wall.
+Side effects in those treated with isoniazid include vitamin B6 deficiency, liver toxicity, peripheral neuropathy, and a reduction in blood cell production.
+Mutations in the ahpC, inhA, kasA, katG, genes of M. tuberculosis may result in isoniazid resistance.

-Isoniazid was first made in 1952.
-It is on the World Health Organization's List of Essential Medicines.
-The World Health Organization classifies isoniazid as critically important for human medicine.
-Isoniazid is available as a generic medication.
+Although first synthesized in 1912, the anti-tuberculosis activity of isoniazid was not discovered until the 1940s.
+It is on the World Health Organization's List of Essential Medicines and is available as a generic medication.

 Medical uses

 Tuberculosis

-Isoniazid is often used to treat latent and active tuberculosis infections.
-In persons with isoniazid-sensitive Mycobacterium tuberculosis infection, drug regimens based on isoniazid are usually effective when persons adhere to the prescribed treatment.
-However, in persons with isoniazid-resistant Mycobacterium tuberculosis infection, drug regimens based on isoniazid have a high rate of failure.
+The primary use of isoniazid is as first-line treatment for latent and active infection of Mycobacterium tuberculosis, the causative agent of tuberculosis (TB).
+In persons with isoniazid-resistant Mycobacterium tuberculosis infection, drug regimens based on isoniazid have a high rate of failure.

-Isoniazid has been approved as prophylactic therapy for the following populations: